Choosing between Attio and Folk for your CRM comes down to five questions:

 Choose ZoomInfo if:

-• You need a platform that works across sales, marketing, and RevOps, or one that feeds intelligence into your existing tools via API and MCP
+You need a platform that works across sales, marketing, and RevOps, or one that feeds intelligence into your existing tools via APIs and MCP

-Try ZoomInfo Lite for free or request a demo.
+Ready to see what ZoomInfo adds to your Attio or Folk setup?
+Start for free or request a demo.

 Attio and Folk are both strong CRMs for their audiences.
 Attio gives technical teams the flexibility to build the system they need.
 Folk gives relationship-driven teams the simplicity to start working immediately.
 But both platforms manage contacts after you have them.
 ZoomInfo provides the intelligence that identifies who to talk to, reveals when they're ready to buy, and explains why deals progress or stall.
 For teams whose growth depends on that intelligence, ZoomInfo is the foundation everything else builds on.